 To merge a pull request, it must have at least:

-- "Squash and merge" commits, ensuring the resulting commit message is consistently formatted:
+- "Squash and merge" commits and ensure the resulting commit message is:

-- Update the CHANGELOG directly via the GitHub website for all merged PRs (except documentation changes):
+- Update the changelog directly via the GitHub website for everything except refactoring and documentation changes:

 - Create a